WATCH: Pak Army raises white flag to retrieve body of 2 soldiers killed in ceasefire violation

 Srinagar, Sep 14: Pakistan Army on Saturday retrieved the bodies of two of its soldiers who were killed by the Indian Army in cross-border firing on September 11, showing a white flag, a symbol denoting truce or surrender.

 In a video shared by news agency ANI, Pak soldiers are seen retreating back with the bodies of their dead soldiers.
-One of the Pakistani soldier is also seen holding a white flag.
+One of the Pakistani soldiers is also seen holding a white flag.

 #WATCH Hajipur Sector: Indian Army killed two Pakistani soldiers in retaliation to unprovoked ceasefire violation by Pakistan.
 Pakistani soldiers retrieved the bodies of their killed personnel after showing white flag.
 (10.9.19/11.9.19) pic.twitter.com/1AOnGalNkO— ANI (@ANI) September 14, 2019